FocusedLoop/STEAM_MARKET_PREDICTOR_CAB432/A1_response_to_criteria.md

 ### Core - Statelessness

-- **What data is stored within your application that is not stored in cloud data services?:** [eg. intermediate video files that have been transcoded but not stabilised]
+- **What data is stored within your application that is not stored in cloud data services?:** Temporary intermediate files such as the ML training queue status (stored in queue_status.txt) and local model artifacts/scalers/features if LOCAL_STORAGE=True (though this is set to False in production, defaulting to S3).
+The Redis queue itself is containerized and considered cloud-based, but the status file is a local summary for debugging.
-- **Why is this data not considered persistent state?:** [eg. intermediate files can be recreated from source if they are lost]
+- **Why is this data not considered persistent state?:** This data is ephemeral and can be recreated from source (e.g., the queue status can be regenerated from Redis data, and local files are backups or intermediates that are not critical for app operation).
+If lost, the app continues functioning using cloud-stored data.
-- **How does your application ensure data consistency if the app suddenly stops?:** [eg. journal used to record data transactions before they are done.
-A separate task scans the journal and corrects problems on startup and once every 5 minutes afterwards. ]
+- **How does your application ensure data consistency if the app suddenly stops?:** All critical persistent data (user profiles, groups, items, models, and files) is stored in cloud services (RDS, S3, Redis).
+The app does not rely on local state; upon restart, it reloads from cloud services, ensuring consistency.
+Temporary local files are not used for core operations and are regenerated as needed.
 - **Relevant files:**
+    - app/utils/ml_utils.py
+    - app/utils/utils_redis.py
+    - app/controllers/controllers_items.py
+    - app/controllers/controllers_ml.py
+    - app/models/models_items.py
+    - app/models/models_ml.py
+    - app/db/db.py
-    -
+    - app/tmp/queue_status.txt

 ### Graceful handling of persistent connections